 Power and fast acceleration are naturally a part of motorcycle and speed bike culture.
 Unfortunately, so is riding without a helmet.

-Fortunately, motorcycle riders in Texas can protect themselves through adequate training and practice, remaining vigilant to other drivers’ blind spots, proper vehicle maintenance, and avoiding road hazards.
+Fortunately, motorcycle riders in Texas can protect themselves by taking a motorcycle safety course, remaining vigilant to other drivers' blind spots, properly maintaining their vehicle, and avoiding road hazards.

 In addition, it is crucial to consult with a knowledgeable Fort Worth motorcycle accident attorney to review your case.